 The Group and the Bank

-2007 HK\$'000 2006 HK\$'000
+2007 HK\$'000

-Exchange rate contracts Forwards Foreign currency option contracts 10,654 92
+Exchange rate contracts Forwards Foreign currency option contracts 16,605 10,654

-- Options purchased 8 -

-Interest rate contracts Swaps 2,468 1,246
+Options purchased Interest rate contracts Swaps 1,093 2,468

-13,130 1,338
+17,698 13,130

 The credit risk weighted amounts are the amounts that have been calculated in accordance with the Banking (Capital) Rules.
-The comparative figures are computed in accordance with the Third Schedule of the Companies Ordinance.
 The amounts calculated are dependent upon the status of the counterparty and the maturity characteristics of each type of contract.